scott-love/recabee-website/content/event/seminar1/index.md

 #  postcode: '94305'
 #  country: United States

-summary: Le quatrième séminaire RECABEE où nous avons discuté de la création de projets.
+summary: The fourth RECABEE seminar where we discussed creating projects.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.